Safe Streets for Spokane

 City staff conducted outreach on needed improvements in the winter of 2025.
 You can view the collected feedback on Engage Spokane.
 City staff will work with the Transportation Commission to prioritize spending on the requested improvements.

-Construction activity will start in early 2027 and run through 2029.
+Construction activity will start in fall 2026 or early 2027 and run through 2029.
 The City’s grant application is available for review below.

 The safety projects will be built within the Priority Study Area boundary shown in red below.
 Improvement projects will include bike lanes, shared-use pathways, stairway and crosswalk improvements, ADA ramps and several other safety and mobility projects for non-motorized users.
 Projects selected for the first year of construction will focus on crosswalks and sidewalk infill.